Photo by Scott Dudelson/Getty Images

 When I'm writing I'm not physically writing it down with a pen and paper.
 I'm saying stuff over and over again in my head or just talking out loud.
 That's just the process.

 I saw in a recent interview that you talked about an album coming out in April.
 How much can you tell me about it?

-In your music you’re very sexually liberated, very honest, very candid which is not something that I think that black Southern women are allowed to do all the time.
+In your music you're very sexually liberated, honest, and candid, which is not something that I think Black Southern women are allowed to do all the time.
 When you were figuring out what your image was gonna be, was that something that you considered and was it a hard decision to make?

 No. When I started rapping it was no game plan behind it.
 This is my personality.
 This is how I am.
-This is what I’ma rap about.
-I never wanted anybody to tell me what I could and couldn’t say.
-Nobody in my life has ever told me what I could and couldn’t say.
-I always heard, “women should act like this, women should have this type of etiquette and blah blah blah.”
-I’m not saying I’m not a classy lady or anything but I’ve always had a potty mouth.
-I’ve always carried myself in a good way but I’ve always said what’s on my mind too.
-So I feel like I should be able to do that with my music.
-So this is just me naturally being me.
+This is what I'mma rap about.
+I never wanted anybody to tell me what I could and couldn't say.
+Nobody in my life has ever told me what I could and couldn't say.
+I always heard, "Women should act like this, women should have this type of etiquette and blah, blah, blah."
+I'm not saying I'm not a classy lady or anything but I've always had a potty mouth.
+I've always carried myself in a good way but I've always said what's on my mind, too.
+So, I feel like I should be able to do that with my music.
+This is just me being me.
 No characters, no gimmicks — this is just natural.

 DaLyah Jones was born and raised a country girl behind the “Pine Curtain” of East Texas.
 She is currently a reporter and assistant producer for All Things Considered at NPR’s Austin affiliate, KUT 90.5.
 She also works on side projects like her independent podcast Two&Fro, which speaks on issues and trends related to the contemporary black southern experience.
 One day, she hopes to run her own media organization to further validate and provide solution-based reporting for marginalized communities in the South.